 So, now your sewing machine cover is completely done.
 It’s time you place it over the machine and tie the ribbons securely.
 Remember that adding pocket isn’t mandatory rather it’s all up to you.

-Finally, we are confident that you haven’t found the procedure- how to make a sewing machine cover that much tough at all.
-In such case, we recommend you not to be late anymore to gift your sewing machine a cover.
-Because if you want something better from it then taking care of it is a must.
+In the end, we believe that we have been able to introduce to how to make a sewing machine cover in the most convenient way.
+Whatever, we recommend you not to be late anymore to gift your sewing machine a cool cover because if you expect something better out of it then taking care of it is a must.
 And presenting it with a fabulous cover can be the first step of your take care.